Grow Youthful: How to Slow Your Aging and Enjoy Extraordinary Health

 Plants generally do not need much zinc for their own growth and health, so plant-based foods usually contain very little zinc.
 Pumpkin seeds and sea vegetables such as kelp and dulse have small amounts of zinc.
 Most tree nuts also contain a little zinc, depending upon the mineral quality of the soil in which they are grown.
 A few legumes, headed by aduki beans, contain a small amount of zinc.

 Vegans and vegetarians are even more deficient in zinc than most people, because it is almost impossible to obtain sufficient zinc from only vegetables, fruits, nuts, pulses, seeds and other vegetarian foods.
+In addition, seeds and nuts contain phytates that prevent the absorption of zinc and other minerals.

 How to supplement zinc